 Thinking beyond direct sales helps you get a complete and accurate picture of your company's financial health.
 It allows you to see which parts of your business are truly driving sustainable growth and where you might have other opportunities.
 Are you relying on one-off projects, or are you building a predictable income stream?
 Is your core operation profitable on its own, or is it being supported by other financial activities?
 Let's break down the different types of revenue you might see on your financial statements.

-Operating vs. Non-Operating Revenue
+Operating vs. Non-Operating Revenue: What's the Difference?

 The simplest way to categorize your revenue is to separate it into two buckets: operating and non-operating.
 Operating revenue is the money you earn from your company's main business activities.
 For a tech company, this is typically income from software subscriptions, service fees, or product sales.
 It’s the money you generate from doing what your company was created to do.